Skip to content

 1. Signed or stored.
 Either you upload an asset to /v1/sign and we sign it, or you upload an externally signed asset to /v1/manifests and we extract its embedded C2PA manifest.
 Either way, the manifest lands in your account scoped to the API key (or managed signing key) that uploaded it.

 2. Bindings computed.
-Hard binding (SHA-256), DCT-pHash, dHash, ISCC, and chromaprint (for audio) are computed and indexed.
+Hard binding (SHA-256), DCT-pHash, dHash, chromaprint (for audio), and optionally ISCC are computed and indexed.

 4. Webhooks fire.
 Subscribers to manifest.signed, manifest.stored, and anchor.completed get an HMAC-signed POST.
 See Webhooks.